Holidoit Logo

 The center of Lecco

-1. Walk or bike on the Lake Como Greenway.
+1. Walk or bike on the Lake Como Greenway

-For those who love walking, the Greenway is an excellent solution for those who want to admire immersed in nature all the splendor of Lake Como: this route of about 10 km will take you through some of the beauty of the western shore of the Lario.
-The Greenway starts from Colonno and goes as far as Griante and touches the towns of Sala Comacina, Ossuccio, Lenno, Mezzegra and Tremezzo.
+For those who love walking, the Greenway è an excellent solution for those who want to admire immersed in nature all the splendor of Lake Como: this route of about 10 km will take you through some of the beauty of the western shore of the Lario.
+The Greenway starts from Colonno and goes as far as Griante and touches the municipalities of Sala Comacina, Ossuccio, Lenno, Mezzegra and Tremezzo.

-The Greenway trail in Colonno
+The Greenway Trail in Colonno

 2. Visit to Villa Carlotta and Villa del Balbianello